 Poetry is Power Teen Institute is the only free poetry and creative writing teen institute aimed at serving young people in the Inland Empire, and specifically in San Bernardino.

-Free, healthy meals and snacks, and writing materials will be provided for all participants.
 The mentor faculty who will be teaching this summer are award-winning and critically acclaimed poets and authors, in addition to junior faculty who are studying creative writing in local colleges and universities.

 Poetry is Power Teen Institute is sponsored by the Literary Laureate and Inlandia Institute